lastmjs/functional-element/README.md

 # functional-element

 `functional-element` exposes the custom element API in a functional manner.
 It allows you to express your custom element's behavior as a function.
 The custom element lifecycle is exposed through parameters to your function.
-You simply return a template and props as needed.
+You simply return a template or props as needed.
 Templating is currently handled by `lit-html`.
 Hook up event listeners with simple functions.
 No more classes, methods, or inheritance.

 ## Live demo